seankeener/aws-ec2-instance-vm/aws-ec2-windows-lab.md

-# AWS EC2 Windows Lab
+# AWS EC2 Windows VM Lab

 ## Overview
 This lab demonstrates how to create and access a basic Windows virtual machine using Amazon EC2.